rackerlabs/support-how-to/content/cloud-servers/provisioning-cloud-resources-when-migrating-from-amazon-web-services.md

 ---
 permalink: provisioning-cloud-resources-when-migrating-from-amazon-web-services/
-audit_date:
+audit_date: '2017-10-24'
 title: Provision cloud resources when migrating from Amazon Web Services
 type: article
 created_date: '2013-07-02'
 created_by: Rackspace Support
-last_modified_date: '2016-01-19'
+last_modified_date: '2017-10-24'
-last_modified_by: Rose Contreras
+last_modified_by: Stephanie Fillmon
 product: Cloud Servers
 product_url: cloud-servers
 ---

 **Previous section:** [High-level steps for migrating from Amazon Web Services](/how-to/high-level-steps-for-migrating-from-amazon-web-services)

 This article describes how to provision your Rackspace Cloud services when migrating from Amazon Web Services (AWS).

 ### Provision a new cloud server